 Kenny is currently a member of the Immigration Reform Caucus, the House Tea Party Caucus, the 10th Amendment Task Force, and the Congressional Pro-Life Caucus.

 Kenny and his wife Donna reside in Coppell, Texas.
-They raised their four children (three sons and one daughter) in District 24 and are the proud grandparents of three granddaughters.
+They raised their four children (three sons and one daughter) in District 24 and are the proud grandparents of five grandchildren.
 Kenny is a graduate of R.L.
 Turner High School in Carrollton, Texas, and holds a bachelor’s degree and an honorary doctorate degree from Southern Nazarene University in Bethany, Oklahoma.